All Episodes

 But the purpose of a painting has to be something specific to a painting.

-So all right.
+So, all right.

-Would moral standards exist or need to exist in a post-singularity world where anyone can have anything they want, built by robotics, AI, and insanely advanced 3D printers?
+Would moral standards exist or need to exist in a post-singularity world where anyone can have anything they want built by robotics, AI, and insanely advanced 3D printers?

-Uh yeah, you would need even more morality where goods are more plentiful.
+Yeah, you would need even more morality where goods are more plentiful.

-So for instance, if everybody's broke, do you need a system of morality that says don't overspend?
+So, for instance, if everybody's broke, do you need a system of morality that says don't overspend?

-However, if people are relatively wealthy, they have good lines of credit and access to credit cards and so on, in other words, they have plenty, then you need even more morality that says do not overspend.
+However, if people are relatively wealthy, they have good lines of credit and access to credit cards and so on.

 You don't need dietary requirements if you're in prison and can't choose your meals.

-You don't need dietary requirements, or you don't need a sort of specialized diet if you're on a desert island and can only eat uh fish and coconuts.
+You don't need dietary requirements, or you don't need a sort of specialized diet if you're on a desert island and can only eat fish and coconuts.

-So you need more morality the more access that you have.
+So you need more morality, the more access that you have.

 Well, you won't have anything you want.

-You won't a human two human beings can't occupy the same space at the same time.
+Two human beings can't occupy the same space at the same time.

 They can certainly try to, which is a lot of fun.

-But uh you you can't have anything you want.
+But you can't have anything you want.

 And even if you have everything you want, you still are mortal.